Data provenance as a strategic advantage

 For global platforms, growth built on opaque or weakly attributable signals carries long-term risk.
 Trust is increasingly tied to internal data discipline and auditability, and it needs positioning as a consumer-facing narrative.

-What good data looks like in the AI era
+What high-quality, provenance-driven data looks like in AI

 In this environment, “quality” must be defined more precisely.
 It is not synonymous with cleanliness; a perfectly formatted dataset reveals nothing about its origin.
 Nor should quality be framed as a trade-off against scale.
 The relevant question is whether the data is attributable, observable, and auditable.